isomerpages/sndgo-corp/media-hub/press-releases/_posts/2021-05-07-post-exposure-alert-information-in-tracetogether-app-should-not-be-used-to-control-access.md

 permalink: /media-hub/press-releases/exposure-alert-information-in-tracetogether-app-should-not-be-used-to-control-access
 layout: post
 ---
-# Joint Statement by the Ministry of Health & Smart Nation and Digital Government Office
+## Joint Statement by the Ministry of Health & Smart Nation and Digital Government Office

+**07 May 2021**

 Businesses should  not  use the exposure alert information of persons using the TraceTogether App to grant or deny access to premises.